OtherRealms/Shot-Manager-Guide/index.rst

 * **Start Frame**
 * **End Frame**
 * **Linked Marker** a second layer for the start/end frames are created when linking to a selected Timeline Marker
-* **Frame Offset** if the start or end frame is liked to a marker, you can offset frames from the linked marker postion.
+* **Frame Offset** if the start or end frame is liked to a marker, you can offset frames from the linked marker position.
 * **Shot Name**, A unique name for your shot, this will also be an output sub-directory and filename for the shot.
 * **Notes**, for shot descriptions.
 * **Camera object**, automatically set as render camera when shot is selected.
 Arrow button, select as active object.